TsvetoslavGeorgiev/Computational-Project/project_plan.md

 - Make an intro into model-based phylogenetic inference and how model violations influence it.
     - Mostly citations
-- Go more specifically into ERTH and CTH, explain how they are not taken into account in the most widely-used models.
-Focus on ERTH.
-- Talk about total, marginal and internal symmetry and how they're connected to the above two.
     - Explain sources of phylogenetic attraction (long branch, among-site comp het, compositional, and (new) exchange rate)
+- Go more specifically into CTH and ERTH, explain how they are not taken into account in the most widely-used models
+- Talk about total, marginal and internal symmetry
+    - marginal symmetry is a good measure of CTH
+    - it is not clear whether internal symmetry is a good measure of ERTH
 - Explain how this study will address these problems.